Soil Stabilization Types and Techniques of Soil Stabilization.

 Aggregate and soil or fines mixed in designed proportions on a volume basis.

-The Moisture Content of the mix is checked and need more water is added to mix with the materials.
+The Moisture Content of the mix is checked and more water is needed to mix with the materials.

 Spread this mix on the prepared subgrade and compact it with the help of a plane roller.